cogtoolslab/causaldraw_cogsci2021/experiments/intervention/preregistration/preregistration_causaldraw_intervention_111920.md

-# causaldraw_intervention analysis plan
+# Using visual representations of physical mechanisms to identify how objects function

 ### Title
-Using visual representations of physical mechanisms to identify how objects function
+causaldraw_intervention

 ### Researchers
 Holly Huey, Caren Walker, and Judith Fan